mainkoon81/Study-V003-MCMC-Python-R/README.md

 # Metropolis Hastings
 This algorithm allows us to sample from a **generic probability distribution**(target distribution), even if we don't know the `normalizing constant`.
  - To do this, we construct and sample from a Markov chain whose **stationary distribution** is the target distribution that we're looking for.
  - It consists of picking an arbitrary starting value and then iteratively accepting or rejecting candidate samples drawn from another distribution, one that is easy to sample.
 Let's say we want to produce samples from a target distribution.
 We're going to call it `P(θ)`.
-But we only know it up to a `normalizing constant` or  `proportionality` so what we have is `g(θ)`.
+But we only know it up to a `normalizing constant` or  `proportionality` so what we have is `P(θ) ∝ g(θ)`.